xplosionmind/pise-notes.club/_notes/Contemporary History/others/Contemporary History by Lili Murciano.md

 cumulative factors and converging forces.

-The group of newly independent countries and those still struggling to obtain it became an arena for the [competing models of internationalisation]{.ul}.
+The group of newly independent countries and those still struggling to obtain it became an arena for the competing models of internationalisation.
 However, many of these countries did not accept those competing visions passively, but tried to promote their own national agendas.
 The new nations were undertaking a path to create their own network through their association on the international stage.
-The first of these struggles was aimed at [avoiding colonies from ending up under colonial control of the US or the USSR]{.ul}.
+The first of these struggles was aimed at avoiding colonies from ending up under colonial control of the US or the USSR.

-A significant demonstration of these nations' desire for autonomy and their capacity of self-organisation was represented by the Bandung conference of [1955]{.ul}, held in Indonesia.
-A conference had already been held in Colombo (Ceylon) in [1954]{.ul}, and on that occasion, India, Pakistan, Burma (today, Myanmar), Indonesia and Ceylon showed their position against colonialism and the nuclear arms race and were instead in favour of [peace and détente]{.ul}.
+A significant demonstration of these nations' desire for autonomy and their capacity of self-organisation was represented by the Bandung conference of 1955, held in Indonesia.
+A conference had already been held in Colombo (Ceylon) in 1954, and on that occasion, India, Pakistan, Burma (today, Myanmar), Indonesia and Ceylon showed their position against colonialism and the nuclear arms race and were instead in favour of peace and détente.
 The following year in April in Bandung (Indonesia), 29 states (for the most part, neutral) opposed to both colonialism and neocolonialism not only by European powers, but also by the US and the USSR.
 Of the 29 nations that were